Lapithos: Agriculture

 Thanks to its spring, Lapithos has rich water resources and fertile land.
 This results in an agricultural sector with a diverse range of products.
-Citrus is a major product, the lemons of Lapithos are especially renowned.
+Citrus is a major product, with the lemons of Lapithos being especially renowned.
 In the hills, olive and carob trees grow.
-Among other trees and crops cultivated are pistachio, konari and kolokas/kolokasi.
-Mulberry trees are also planted and provide the protection of lemon trees from the salt and winds of the sea, as well as the silk that is used in the silk industry and handicrafts.
+Among other trees and crops cultivated are pistachio, konari and kolokasi.
+Mulberry trees are also planted and provide protection to lemon trees from the salt and winds, as well as the silk that is used in the silk industry and handicrafts.
 Lapithos also has a great variety of plums, including the "flokkaroues" variety unique to the town.

 Politics

 Turkish Cypriot municipality

-The Municipality of Lapithos (Lapta) that de facto administers the town was founded on 19 November 1974 by the cabinet of the Autonomous Turkish Cypriot Administration.
+The Municipality of Lapithos (Lapta) that administers the town was founded on 19 November 1974 by the cabinet of the Autonomous Turkish Cypriot Administration.
 The current mayor is Fuat Namsoy of the National Unity Party.
 He has been in this position since 1994.

 Greek Cypriot municipality

 The Municipality of Lapithos was established in 1878 by the British as one of the ten new municipalities after the beginning of their rule in Cyprus.
-The municipality has horned Athena on its logo, in reference to an ancient coin found in Lapithos.
+The municipality has a horned Athena on its logo, in reference to an ancient coin found in Lapithos.
 In 1974, this municipality was forced into exile, and its municipal council operating then stayed at their positions until 1987.
 The municipality is currently located at 37 Ammochostou Street and shares its headquarters with the municipality-in-exile of Kythrea.
 The current mayor-in-exile is Neoptolemos Kotsapas.

-Before 1974, the village was administratively divided into six parishes (enories), each with its own civil and religious administration, community council, an ecclesiastical authority with a Greek Orthodox priest, and cemetery.
+Before 1974, the village was divided into six parishes (enories), each with its own civil and religious administration, community council, an ecclesiastical authority with a Greek Orthodox priest, and cemetery.
 The parishes were as follows: